myConsciousness/json-response/README.md

 # 1. About

-`JsonPro` is an open-sourced Dart library.</br>
+`JsonResponse` is an open-sourced Dart library.</br>
-With `JsonPro`, you can easily and safely handle JSON on your application.
+With `JsonResponse`, you can easily and safely handle JSON response on your application.

-This library was created with the goal of making JSON easier, more intuitive, and safer to use in the Dart language.
+This library was created with the goal of making JSON response easier, more intuitive, and safer to use in the Dart language.
 For example, as a result of the communication process with the Web API, JSON is returned from the [http](https://pub.dev/packages/http) package and you have ever written the following process when the JSON is set to [Response](https://pub.dev/documentation/http/latest/http/Response-class.html), right?

 ```dart
 final json = jsonDecode(value);
 final something = json['key'] ?? '';
 ```

-With `JsonPro`, the above implementation is no longer necessary!
+With `JsonResponse`, the above implementation is no longer necessary!

 ## 1.1.
 Introduction